Activities to keep your memory flexing

 Invest in a language dictionary (or download a language app such as Duolingo), and pick a few words to learn every day.
 Whether you memorise them in the morning and remember them at night, make flash cards, or keep a daily language journal, you’ll quickly build a solid foundation of vocabulary and give your brain a good workout while you’re at it.

 If you don’t feel a second language will be useful, you can also do this with English – there are plenty of rare words you probably don’t know.
-Start with halfpace, genuflect, or even kerfuffle.
+Words such as halfpace, genuflect and kerfuffle are some options to get you started!

 Doing a 1,000-piece jigsaw is basically doing 1,000 tiny memory exercises, all piled on top of one another.